Teen eating disorders: Tips to protect your teen

-Teen eating disorders can take a devastating toll on adolescents — especially teen girls.
-To help protect your teen, understand the possible causes of teen eating disorders and know how to talk to your teen about healthy eating habits.
+Eating disorders can take a devastating toll on teens.
+To help protect your child, understand the possible causes of teen eating disorders and know how to talk to your son or daughter about healthy-eating habits.

 Why teens develop eating disorders